standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 Discriminators are used to indicate how each slice can be distinguished from the others.
 FHIR requires discriminators to uniquely identify the slice to which an instance of data belongs.

-To perform any slicing, a discriminator path needs to be declared, using `slice on` followed by the discriminator path.
+To perform slicing, a discriminator path needs to be declared, using `slice on` followed by the discriminator path.
 This is the path to the property whose data identifies the slice an instance belongs to.
 For example, if `slice on = code.coding.code`, the code in each slice must be a unique, fixed value, and every instance must have a code that matches one of the defined slices.

 For more explanation of how discriminators are defined in FHIR, see [discriminators](https://www.hl7.org/fhir/profiling.html#discriminator).